-As required by CEQA Guidelines, Section 15126.2(b), an EIR must describe any significant impacts, including those which can be mitigated but not reduced to a level of insignificance.
-Where there are impacts that cannot be alleviated without imposing an alternative design, their implications and the reasons why the project is being proposed, notwithstanding their effect, should be described.
-Chapter 4 of this EIR describes the potential environmental impacts of the proposed project and recommends mitigation measures to reduce impacts, where feasible.
+As required by CEQA Guidelines Section 15126.2(b), an EIR must describe any significant impacts that cannot be avoided, including those impacts that can be mitigated but not reduced to a less-than-significant level.
+Chapter 4 of this DEIR describes the potential environmental impacts of the proposed project and recommends mitigation measures to reduce impacts, where feasible.